jhundley9109/jsyncd/README.md

 # Jsyncd

-`jsyncd` is a daemon aimed at simplifying file changes and deploying `rsync` syncs to configured hosts.
+`jsyncd` is a daemon aimed at simplifying syncing file changes and deploying `rsync` syncs to configured hosts.

 ## Why?